evgeniia-korolova/ng-dashboard/README.md

 - **Remove widgets** — drag existing widgets back into the panel to delete them
 - **Reorder widgets** — drag and drop widgets to arrange them in the desired order
 - **Drag the pannel** - drag the pannel and drop it at the convenient place

+## Content

+### Forms

+#### Inputs
+- 	A showcase of all core Angular Material form controls.
+- 	Each element is presented with custom styling to demonstrate how design tokens and theming can be applied consistently.
+- 	Useful as a reference for building uniform, styled forms across the application.

+#### Simple Form Example
+- 	A minimal example of a Material form.
+- 	Demonstrates how to combine multiple controls into a working form with validation and layout.
+- 	Serves as a quick starting point for developers new to Angular Material forms.

+#### Form Designer

+- 	An interactive tool for building forms visually.
+- 	**Left panel** : a palette of available form elements (input, checkbox, datepicker, select).
+- 	**Center area** : the form canvas where elements can be dragged and dropped.
+- 	Supports adding rows, reordering elements and rows, and deleting items, preview the form
+- 	**Right panel**: contextual editor that appears when a form field is selected, allowing property customization.
+- 	Export feature: the designed form can be generated as code, making it easy to integrate into projects.

 ## Grid animation